Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 Arrays / strings

-- In a given array, rotate a part of the array for which the index is given (solution)
+- In a given array, rotate a part of the array for which the index is given. (solution)

-- Find a fast way to extract patterns from a 2d matrix
+- Find a fast way to extract patterns from a 2D matrix.

-- Given a vector/ array and 2 numbers, eg 2 and 5.
-Between those 2 positions in the vector (2 and 5) reverse the order of the elements
+- Given a vector/ array and 2 numbers (e.g., 2 and 5).
+Between those 2 positions in the vector (2 and 5), reverse the order of the elements.

 Searching algorithms

-- For a given set of software checkins, write a program that will determine which part along the branch where the fault lies. (solution)
+- For a given set of software checkins, write a program that will determine which part along the branch the fault lies. (solution)

-2.2 Systems interview
+3.2 Systems interview

 Meta production engineers work on some of the largest and most complex systems in the world.
 You’ll therefore need to demonstrate your expertise in dealing with operating systems and your ability to fix things when they go wrong.